Architecture programs and design software

-Following on from the above, here we have listed what we consider to be the most popular and highly regarded architecture drawing, 3D, and information software and programs currently available:
+Following on from the above, here we have listed what we consider to be the most popular and highly regarded architecture drawing, 3D and design software and programs currently available:

-SketchUp is one of the best 3D architecture software programs available simply due to its incredibly intuitive and simple to use interface.
+SketchUp is one of the best 3D modeling and design software/programs available for architecture, simply due to its incredibly intuitive and easy to use interface.
 It’s capable of producing simple and quick concept and design development models, through to complex and detailed buildings suitable for architectural visualizations and presentations.

 The application allows surface rendering, layout functionality, and supports 3rd party plugins which are all freely available from the SketchUp Extension Warehouse.

-This is a robust architectural documentation/design software created by Autodesk for architects and building professionals.
-Its tools are specially designed to accommodate BIM workflows.
+This is a robust architectural documentation, building information and design software created by Autodesk for architects and building professionals.
+Its tools are specially designed to accommodate BIM (building information modeling) workflows.

 Revit is able to create intelligent models that represent entire virtual buildings and structures, from wall and floor build ups, through to service integration and specifications.

-Produced by Graphisoft, Archicad is another BIM originated program that provides an all in one package from 2D and 3D drawing through to window schedules and specifications.
+Produced by Graphisoft, Archicad is another BIM (building information) originated program that provides an all in one package from 2D drafting and 3D modeling through to window schedules and specifications.

 When compared to AutoCAD and/or SketchUp, the ability to work simultaneously in both 2D and 3D at the same time, is very powerful …which is something neither the other two can provide.